vinn-ie/OPEN_ROCKET_TRACKER/README.md

 # LOGICOMA_LOW_COST_ROCKET_TRACKER

 Open source, low cost, long range (15km) GPS tracker for rocketry.
-Only 22mm x 48mm.
+A 4 layer board designed in Fusion 360.
+Designed to fit in the smallest rockets at only 22mm x 48mm.

 No radio licence required within Australia.
 A second board can be used as a base station to log position data.